-Prior to, or during an exam, a query may be performed to find patient exams located on a remote workstation.
+Prior to, or during an exam, a query may be performed to find patient exams located on a remote workstation, external USB media, or CD/ DVD.

 Qualified images can be extracted from these exams and retrieved by the Aixplorer®.

 Once retrieved, the images can be browsed, and an appropriate image can be selected for Review.